-You’re probably aware that Excel has two main calculation modes: automatic and manual.
+You’re probably already aware that Excel has two main calculation modes: automatic and manual.

-- Automatic calculation re-calculates the workbook each time a value changes, or based on specific actions (such as inserting, deleting, hiding rows/columns, or renaming a worksheet).
+- Automatic calculation – calculates when a value changes or based on specific actions (inserting, deleting, hiding rows/columns, or renaming a worksheet, etc.).

-- Manual calculation only re-calculates when specifically requested by the user.
-Formulas -> Calculation -> Calculate Now (shortcut key F9) to calculate all open workbooks.
-Formulas -> Calculation -> Calculate Sheet (shortcut key Shift + F9) to recalculate only the active worksheet.
+- From the ribbon, click Formulas > Calculate Sheet (shortcut key Shift + F9) to recalculate only the active worksheet.

-I think everybody would prefer to use automatic calculation, however formula complexity and large data sets can cause spreadsheet calculation to be slow.
-As a result, some users set Excel to manual calculation.
+I’m sure everybody would prefer to use automatic calculation; however, formula complexity and large data sets can cause spreadsheet calculation to be slow.
+As a result, some users set Excel to manual calculation mode.

 Understanding the scope of the calculation mode

-The calculation mode setting is an application level setting.
-It applies to all the workbooks open in Excel.
-If Excel is in automatic calculation mode, then all workbooks are in automatic calculation mode.
-Equally, if Excel is in manual calculation mode, then all workbooks are in manual calculation mode.
+The calculation mode is an application-level setting.
+This means it applies to all the workbooks open in Excel.
+If Excel is in automatic calculation mode, all workbooks are in that mode.
+Equally, if Excel is in manual calculation mode, then all workbooks are also in manual calculation mode.
 It is one setting that applies to all open workbooks in the Excel session.

 - Settings changed by the user